Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra

 In particular, a point $X$ is enumeration-reducible to any of its presentations.
 In particular a finitely/recursively presented point is recursively enumerable (as a subset of $I$). \end{proposition} From the point of view of logic system, this means we can enumerate the set of all consequences of $Y$ from an enumeration of $Y$.

 In particular it means that the set $X$ itself is the smallest presentation of the point $X$ in terms of information content, as any other presentation can compute this particular presentation.

 \begin{example} The set of valid formulas in finitely and recursively axiomatisable theories is recursively enumerable.

-(Finitely/recursively presented groups have a computably enumerable word problem.
-Subshifts of finite type and effectively closed subshifts have a computably enumerable set of forbidden words) \end{proposition} \begin{proof} Let $V$ be defined by a set $S$, and $S'$ be the \emph{closure} of $S$, i.e. all statements of the form
+Subshifts of finite type and effectively closed subshifts have a recursively enumerable set of forbidden words. \end{example} \begin{proof} Let $V$ be defined by a set $S$, and $S'$ be the set of all statements of the form